 "This isn't FAIR!"
 Mabel stood up, and charged for the door.
 "We should be coming back home to a happy family!"

 "Wait, MABEL!"
-Dipper called after her as she stormed out, crying uncontrollably.
+Dipper called after her as she stormed out while crying uncontrollably.
 He sat there, alone on his carpet and at a loss to thought.
 His fears, collecting with the thoughts of his sisters pain, left a gaping hole in his chest that he couldn't avoid anymore.
 His life here, home, his family, it could change for the worse.
+It was changing for the worse.

 "Yeah, we're just doing great dad, thanks," Dipper called back, sarcasm dripping through his trembling voice.